dapson2real/web/_pages/about.md

   - /about.html
 ---

 Welcome to my page.
-My name is Adedapo, but prefers Dapo.
+My first name is Adedapo, but prefers **Dapo**.
 I am an engineer/scientist looking for challenging opportunities in an industrial/academic environment.
 I hope you will find the content here useful, if you need to reach out to me, click [here](https://dapson2real.github.io/web/contact/) for my various contact information.
 {: .small}

 I received my Ph.D. from the [University of Calgary - Schulich School of Engineering](http://schulich.ucalgary.ca/departments/chemical-and-petroleum-engineering/), Alberta, Canada.
 I received my Master of Science in Petroleum Engineering at [Khalifa University](http://www.ku.ac.ae/), U.A.E and Bachelor of Technology in Chemical Engineering at [Ladoke Akintola University of Technology](http://www.lautech.edu.ng/), Nigeria.
 Previously, I worked as a doctoral research scientist for Computer Modelling Group Ltd, Calgary, a reservoir engineer for Abu Dhabi National Oil Company – Onshore, and a research engineer for Khalifa University, Abu Dhabi, U.A.E.